 The mission of the Stanford Educational Studies Program community is to reach out, to enthuse young eager minds, and share our muses and sources of joy and inspiration with people around us, especially high school students.

 We offer days on campus full of academic and non-academic classes taught by Stanford students.
 ESP invites students to attend classes that could vary from completely “non-academic” stuff like cookie baking and origami, to complicated and challenging classes on machine theory or quantum mechanics.

 The Splash! program fee is $40, but generous need-based financial aid is available.

 The Cardiothoracic Surgical Skills and Education Center Stanford Summer Internship is designed to educate high school and pre-medical students considering careers in science, medicine, and public health in basic and advanced cardiovascular anatomy and physiology as well as medical and surgical techniques that will be utilized in pre-medical and medical school.

 Due to overwhelming demand, this program has added a second session to accommodate additional students.
-Please note that the curriculum for Program 1 and Program 2 are identical, and the application deadline is the same for both programs.
-Program 2 dates are July 15-August 9, 2013.
+Please note that the curriculum for both sessions are identical, and the application deadline is the same for both programs.
+Session 2 dates are July 20 -August 14, 2015.